 Because the inauthentic articles were seeded off and on for multiple years, responses from journalists and politicians came at varying times through this period.
 Therefore, stages 2 and 3 overlapped throughout this network’s known operational lifetime.

 In 2017, researchers at Citizen Lab noticed the “Eliana Badawi” persona, who had posted a false Independent article to Reddit in April 2017.
 Using this article and “Eliana Badawi” as a starting point,1 researchers were then able to monitor for activity and compile datasets of personas, articles, and domains that formed the activity of Endless Mayfly.
-Citizen Lab realized that many of these seemingly unconnected impersonation websites were part of a network.
+Citizen Lab realized that many of these seemingly unconnected websites were part of a network.

-Until Citizen Lab published their report on Endless Mayfly in 2019, the different spoofed websites, personas, and their inauthentic articles were not formally linked together.
-As such, any identification and debunking of the typosquatted domains and their inauthentic articles was isolated.
+Until Citizen Lab published their on Endless Mayfly in 2019, the different spoofed websites, personas, and their inauthentic articles were not formally linked together.
+As such, any identification and of the typosquatted domains and their inauthentic articles was isolated.
 Furthermore, some outlets and politicians fell for the ruse, resulting in media exposure, and muddying the waters around certain events.